-Kohei Cho is a professor at the Tokai University in Tokyo, Japan.
-As the vice president of the Japanese Society for Photogrammetry and Remote Sensing since 2005, he has significantly contributed to streng then the relationship of JSPRS with ISPRS.
+Kohei Cho Kohei Cho is a professor at the Tokai University Tokyo, Japan.
+As vice president of the Japanese Society the for Photogrammetry and Remote Sensing 2005, he has since significantly contributed strengthen relationship of JSPRS with ISPRS.
 He is also an important leader in the field of Remote Sensing in Asia.
 Since 2009, and as successor of Shunji Murai, he is serving as the General Secretary of the Asian Association of Remote Sensing (AARS), a Regional Member of ISPRS.
 In 2019, he successfully organized the 40th Asian Conference of Remote Sensing (ACRS).
-During his ten years in office, he succeeded in continuing the tradition of ACRS, "friendship first and money after.

-In ISPRS, Kohei has served as International Science Advisory Committee (ISAC) member (2012-2021), as ISPRS Commission VIII "Remote Sensing Application" Scientific Secretary (2008-2012), as ISPRS Commission VI "Education and Outreach" President (2004-2008), and as ISPRS WG VI/2 "Computer Assisted Teaching" working group chair (1992-2000).
+During his ten years in office, he succeeded in continuing the tradition of ACRS, "friendship first and money after".
+In ISPRS, Kohei has served as International Science Advisory Committee (ISAC) member (2012-2021), as ISPRS Commission VIII "Remote Sensing Application" ScientificSecretary (2008-2012), as ISPRS Commission VI "Education and Outreach" President (2004-2008), and as ISPRS WG VI/2 "Computer Assisted Teaching" working group chair (1992-2000).
 Kohei initiated the CATCON (the educational software contest) in 1996, to activate educational research works within ISPRS.
 The CATCON has continuously been organized as one of the official events at ISPRS Congresses.
 He also helped initiate the ISPRS Student Consortium in 2004, under Commission VI, to promote student activities in ISPRS.
 Success in an education commission in the engineering field is generally not easy to gain at conferences and workshops.
 However, Kohei has significantly improved the research community of education in ISPRS during his Commission VI "Education and Outreach" presidency.
 Thanks to Kohei, the Midterm Symposium in Tokyo in 2006 was successful, with many papers and participants.
 As a researcher, Kohei has been involved in various activities on remote sensing.
 He was the leader of JAXA AMSR2 sea ice team for years.
 For the past eight years, he was involved in a project monitoring the recovery of Tsunami damaged areas in Japan for environmental education.
 He has published more than 100 papers on remote sensing and is co-author of 15 books on remote sensing and image processing.
 It should be emphasized, that Kohei has been promoting Remote Sensing in Asia for years through exchange of information, mutual cooperation, and international understanding and goodwill among the member countries of Asia.
 His smile encourages many young researchers to be involved in research communities and to contribute not only to AARS but also to ISPRS from Asia.

-Dongnian Li received a B.Eng. degree in Surveying Engineering from Wuhan Technical University of Surveying and Mapping, China, in 1983 and the Ph.D. degree in Geodesy and Geomatics Engineering from the University of New Brunswick, Canada, in 2002.
+Songnian Li received B.Eng. degree in Engineering Surveying from Wuhan Technical University of Surveying and Mapping, China, in 1983 and the Ph.D. degree in Geodesy and Geomatics Engineering from the University of New Brunswick, Canada, in 2002.
 From 1983 to 1997, he was a Lecturer, Associate Professor and Visiting Scholar in universities in China and Canada.
 Since 2001, he has been an Assistant Professor, Associate Professor and Professor in Geomatics Engineering in the Department of Civil Engineering, Ryerson University, Canada.
 Currently, he is the Associate Chair for Graduate Studies and the leader of the GIS and Geo-Collaboration Lab at Ryerson University.
 He is a licensed professional engineer and registered land surveyor in Ontario, Canada.
-He was an invited Research Fellow by the Japan Society for the Promotion of Science in 2009 and 2012, and a recipient of both the nomination for the ISPRS U.V.
-Helava Best Paper Award 2016-19, and the 2015/2016 Canadian Institute of Geomatics President's Citation.
-His current research interests include geospatial big data, spatio-temporal analysis, moving object and location-based services, geo-collaboration and geospatial web and web services.
-He has been appointed as Adjunct Professor or Member at over 10 universities in Canada, Japan, and China.
+He was an invited Research Fellow by the Japan Society for the Promotion of Science in 2009 and 2012, and a recipient of both the nomination for the ISPRS U. V. Helava Best Paper Award 2016-19, and the 2015/2016 Canadian Institute of Geomatics President's Citation.
+His current research interests include geospatial big data, spatio-temporal analysis, moving object and location-based services, geocollaboration and geospatial web and web services.